mlcommons/ck/cm/docs/tutorial-ic.md

     "CM_ENV_TEST2": "TEST2"     # (for this IC only)
   },

-  "deps": [                     # Pipeline of dependencies on other IC
+  "deps": [                     # A chain of dependencies on other IC
     {                           # These IC will be executed before "tags": "win,echo-off"    # running a given IC
     }